 In a nutshell, the Coleman Sportster Propane Grill is convenient and portable.
 It's also collapsible, which makes it easier to store.
 The model also features wheels, which makes it easier to move around and use, and it offers a larger grilling area and is both easy to use and clean.
 It is the perfect grill for family dinners.

 What Recent Buyers Report

 Since it’s difficult to keep large cooking equipment in an RV, this grill is the perfect size for your recreational vehicle.
-It doesn’t take up that much space yet gets hot pretty quickly.
-You can use it to enjoy a wide variety of food options.
+It doesn’t take up that much space yet gets hot pretty quickly, so you can use it to enjoy a wide variety of food options.

-This grill is very easy to use, especially if you’re someone who finds charcoal very difficult to deal with.
+The RV grill is very easy to use, especially if you’re someone who finds charcoal difficult to deal with.
 It features non-stick grills that are easy to clean.
 You also don't have to go through the hassle of assembling it.
 In all, it is a sturdy grill that will last you a long time.

 Why it Stands Out to Us

-Moreover, the grill features split grates that offer you both a grate and a griddle cooking combination.
+The RV BBQ grill features split grates that offer you both a grate and a griddle cooking combination.
 All you have to do is simply replace one of the grates with a compatible griddle, and you can prepare your food differently on your grill.
 The Weber Q1200 is a lightweight yet durable option that features a cast-aluminum construction.
-It is a portable model that features an electronic ignition, is easy to handle, and can be used to cook a variety of food options.
+It's a portable model that features an electronic ignition, is easy to handle, and can be used to cook a variety of food options.

 Best Sidekick RV Grill: